josmar-crwdstffng/angular/aio/content/guide/component/component-use-style.md

-# Component style
+# Use of component style

 Use standard CSS to style Angular applications.
 Your existing knowledge of CSS stylesheets, selectors, rules, and media queries is useful for Angular applications.

 Angular allows you to bundle component styles with your component.
-Since a component is modular, this allows you to use your stylesheet in a more modular way.
+Since a component is modular, this allows you to use your style sheet in a more modular way.

 ## Prerequisites